Docaro

 CONDITIONS FOR DEDUCTIONS

-Normal wear and tear is excluded from any security deposit deductions.
+Normal wear and tear is excluded from any deductions from the security deposit.

 RETURN OF SECURITY DEPOSIT